-- the integrity of the process in place within the public authority for the management of CHIS and Directed Surveillance; - compliance with Part 2 of the Act and with the Codes; - oversight of the reporting of errors to the relevant oversight Commissioner and the identification of both the cause(s) of errors and the implementation of processes to minimise repetition of errors; - engagement with the OSC inspectors when they conduct their inspections, where applicable; and - where necessary, oversight of the implementation of post-inspection action plans approved by the relevant oversight Commissioner. - 8.6 The role of CHIS Handler will be allocated to either one of the Head of Leisure and Environmental Services, the Head of Revenues and Benefits, or the Head of Housing and Public Protection, depending which directorate is using the CHIS.
+- the integrity of the process in place within the public authority for the management of CHIS and Directed Surveillance; - compliance with Part 2 of the Act and with the Codes; - oversight of the reporting of errors to the relevant oversight Commissioner and the identification of both the cause(s) of errors and the implementation of processes to minimise repetition of errors; - engagement with the OSC inspectors when they conduct their inspections, where applicable; and - where necessary, oversight of the implementation of post-inspection action plans approved by the relevant oversight Commissioner. - 9.7 The role of CHIS Handler will be allocated to either one of the Service Director: Place, Service Director: Customers, or Service Director: Regulatory, depending which directorate is using the CHIS.
 The CHIS Controller will be allocated to one of the other two heads of service by the Chief Executive.